net-daemon/docs/docs/v2/started/installation_v3.md

 There are several ways to deploy your apps.
 You could just run the development project and set it up yourself.
 NetDaemon provides a convenient ways to run your apps:
 - Using a Home Assistant add-on
-- In a docker container
+- In a Docker container
 - Or using the template as base deploy your own.

 So let's set it up before we can deploy the apps to it.